PeirongShi/CanterburyCommuto/README.md

 Dear users,

-This Python package CanterburyCommuto is created under the instruction of Professor Florian Grosset and Professor Emilien Schultz.
+This Python package CanterburyCommuto is created under the instruction of Professor Florian Grosset and Professor Émilien Schultz.

 # Overview
 The aim of CanterburyCommuto is to find the percentages of time and distance travelled before, during, and after the overlap, if it exists, between two commuting routes.